167

 abbhā muttova candimā.

-are |superseded::supplanted [pidhīyati]| by |wholesome::healthy, beneficial, useful [kusala]| actions;
+is |covered over::supplanted; lit. is placed over [pidhīyati]| by |wholesome::healthy, beneficial, useful [kusala]| deeds;

-That person illuminates the world,
+that person illuminates the world,

 like the moon freed from clouds.